Sustainability

 Reduce the number of parts and packaging materials

-• Reduce waste and virgin materials*4
+• Reduce waste and virgin materials*3

 Use recycled and reused materials in products

-Use recyclable cushioning materials for packaging materials
+Use recyclable cushioning materials for packaging materials*4

 Physical risks (Acute)

-Changes in the external environment Financial impact Estimated time Impact on the Brother Group Countermeasure
+Changes in the external environment Financial

 • Ensure parts inventories that can withstand temporary production halts